tlswg/tls13-spec/draft-ietf-tls-tls13.md

   that was not offered MUST abort the handshake.

 extensions
 : A list of extensions.
-Note that only extensions offered by the client can appear in the server's list.
-In TLS 1.3, as opposed to previous versions of TLS, the server's extensions are split between the ServerHello, EncryptedExtensions {{encrypted-extensions}}
-  message.
 The ServerHello MUST only include extensions which are required to establish the cryptographic context.
-Currently the only such extensions are "key_share", "pre_shared_key", and "signature_algorithms".
+Currently the only such extensions are "key_share" and "pre_shared_key".
-  Clients MUST check the ServerHello for the presence of any forbidden extensions and if any are found MUST abort the handshake with an "illegal_parameter" alert.
-In prior versions of TLS, the extensions field could be omitted entirely if not needed, similar to ClientHello.
-As of TLS 1.3, all clients and servers will send at least one extension (at least "key_share" or "pre_shared_key").

 {:br }

 TLS 1.3 has a downgrade protection mechanism embedded in the server's